thepirat000/Audit.NET/README.md

 });
 ```

+##Configuration examples

-Initialization example to use the File Log provider with an InsertOnStart-ReplaceOnEnd Creation Policy:
+Initialization to use the File Log provider with an InsertOnStart-ReplaceOnEnd Creation Policy:
 ```c#
 AuditConfiguration.SetDataProvider(new FileDataProvider()
 {